 - Malfunctioning lights or train signals

-While these factors seem to vary, all share an underlying trait in common: all can be traced back to a human error.
-Whether the root cause of an Amtrak accident is train operator negligence, a defective product design, or malfunctioning safety systems, most crashes can be traced back to a mistake that was made by an Amtrak employee, an employee at a manufacturing company, or the designers and engineers who conceptualized a track or vehicle component.
+While these factors seem to vary, all share an underlying trait in common: all can be traced back to one or more human errors.
+Whether the root cause of an Amtrak crash or SEPTA crash is train operator negligence, a defective product design, or malfunctioning safety systems, most accidents can be traced back to a mistake that was made by an Amtrak employee or SEPTA employee, an employee at a production plant or manufacturing company, or the designers and engineers who conceptualized a track or vehicle component.

 Moreover, many trains still operate with technology that is more than 50 years old and may not meet today’s safety requirements.
 Failure to update this technology needlessly places countless passengers, railroad workers, motorists, and pedestrians at risk of severe injury or death.

-While black box data proves that Train 188 was traveling through the junction at dangerous speeds which were well above the posted limit, the underlying cause behind the train’s excessive speed has not yet been determined by the NTSB.
-The NTSB is still investigating whether the Pennsylvania Amtrak train crash is attributable to operator error, a malfunction of the train, or defects with the track itself.
+While black box data indicates that Train 188 was traveling through the junction at dangerous speeds well above the posted limit, the underlying cause behind the train’s excessive speed has not yet been determined by the NTSB, which is still investigating whether the Pennsylvania Amtrak train crash is attributable to operator error, a train malfunction, or defects with the track itself.

 We are keeping everyone who has been impacted by this abhorrent tragedy in our thoughts and prayers, and offer our condolences to the accident survivors and the loved ones of the victims who were killed in this terrible disaster.
 We will continue to post updates as more information is released by the NTSB and other officials investigating the accident.